blinkerbit/aird/README.md

 ### 🔗 Enhanced File Sharing

-The enhanced file sharing feature allows you to create and manage public, temporary links for files and directories:
+The enhanced file sharing feature allows you to create and manage secure, temporary links for files and directories with advanced security and management options:

 1. **Access the Share Page:**
    - Navigate to `/share` after logging in